ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi2/update3.md

 height: 300px
 name: Long Data
 ---
-Long Dataset: This is the format of the "long" dataset with the pH and adundances turned into columns.
+Long Dataset: This is the format of the "long" dataset with the pH and abundances turned into columns.
 ```